Nkurumwa/portfolio/README.md

-# My-IP
+# My portfolio
-#### This is an independent project for Ishmael Nkurumwa{13/08/2019}
+#### This is a project all about me
 #### By {Ishmael Nkurumwa}

 ## Description
-The IP is all about what I had done since I joined Moringa full time prep class.
+The IP is all about what I had done since I joined Moringa full time prep class and my profile.
 It is written with basic programming skills that I have learned so far.
 ## Setup instructions
-  * Click the fork button on the top right corner of the file.
+  * Click on the links provided.
-  * Click the clone or download button to clone my work on personal PC.
 ## Technologies used
-HTML CSS
+HTML and CSS
 ## Contact details.
 In case of any comment or addition or interest in working with me, kindly reach me through the email below;
       nkurumwa51@gmail.com